Online

 • using if-statements

-• adding simple statements to other statements (e.g, initialise scoped variables)
+• adding simple statements to other statements (e.g., initialise scoped variables)

-• introduce the many forms of for-statements
+• introduce many forms of for-statements

 • using c-style for-loops